Skip to main content

 For procurement and Enterprise scope.

-The Public AI problem for insurance
+The AI answer problem for insurance

 Common factual gaps for insurance-related answers include policy coverage scope misstatements (what is and isn't covered), premium disclosure accuracy, free-look / cooling-off period accuracy (especially MY 15-day / SG 14-day), claims process step and documentation accuracy, Takaful vs conventional product confusion, and surrender value calculation accuracy.
 Different engines fail differently.